 * BFA guarantee is 2.5 years; See full details»

-SNC has transfer agreements with eight area colleges.
+SNC has transfer agreements with many area colleges.
 These agreements provide a seamless transfer for general education courses, as well as those specific to your major.
 If you have questions about the transfer of a particular course, please contact admissions.
 Students applying from these schools are eligible for additional scholarships.

 - American River College